awcl/combo.ahk/README.md

 1. Install [AutoHotkey](https://www.autohotkey.com/) if you haven't already.
 2. Download or copy the [combo.ahk](combo.ahk) script file.
 3. Double-click your new .ahk script file to run it.
 4. Use the defined keybindings to execute sequences of key presses.

+## Customization

-You can customize the keybindings, sequences, and sleep durations between keystrokes by editing the script file [combo.ahk](combo.ahk) with a text editor.
-See below for the last two lines of the script, which are included in the script to help you get started in defining your own hotkeys using the [AutoHotkey Key List](https://www.autohotkey.com/docs/KeyList.htm)
+You can customize the keybindings, sequences ([AutoHotkey Key List](https://www.autohotkey.com/docs/KeyList.htm)), and sleep durations between keystrokes by editing the script file [combo.ahk](combo.ahk) with any text editor, such as [Notepad++](https://notepad-plus-plus.org/).

+See below for the last two lines of the script, which are included in the script to help you get started.
 ```ahk
 	Numpad0::Combo("LControl", "Down,Down,Down,Up,Up,Right", 35)
 	Numpad1::Combo("", "Up,Up,Down,Down,Right,Right,Left,Left,Up,Up,Right,Right", 25)
 ```

-## Customization

-You can customize the keybindings, sequences, and durations by editing [combo.ahk](combo.ahk) with any text editor, such as [Notepad++](https://notepad-plus-plus.org/).
-Follow the existing format and comments to define your own keybindings.

 ## License